 - Consider using Sans Serif fonts.
-Sans Serif are fonts without the little extra decorative stroke at the end of each part of a letter.
+Sans Serif is a font without the little extra decorative stroke at the end of each part of a letter.
 This font type is considered to be quite a crisp and clean design and thus it is deemed easier to read, particularly for people with dyslexia.

 - Avoid underlined text and italics as these can cause difficulties for people with dyslexia or visual impairments.
 Use bold for emphasis instead.